sneakysnek/x4/README.md

+#  Welcome to X4...
-#  Welcome to X4, the next generation of IRC services
+#  ...the next generation of IRC services
 **X4 is built from the ground up with a brand new core design that is modular based and includes many changes that should be a high point in these fantastic services.**